Kalam cosmological argument: Intuition and induction

+Adolf Grünbaum pronounces the causal principle to be meaningful only within temporal sequences, therefore inapplicable to the first moment of time where there is no prior temporality for causation to transpire.
+Similarly, Morriston remarks that the intuitive knowledge we have of cause and effect, in the context of events within time and space, do not hold true for the very beginning of time:

-"We have no experience of the origin of worlds to tell us that worlds don't come into existence like that.
-We don't even have experience of the coming into being of anything remotely analogous to the 'initial singularity' that figures in the Big Bang theory of the origin of the universe."
+We have no experience of the origin of worlds to tell us that worlds don't come into existence like that.
+We don't even have experience of the coming into being of anything remotely analogous to the 'initial singularity' that figures in the Big Bang theory of the origin of the universe.

-Craig responds that causal laws are unrestricted metaphysical truths that are "not contingent upon the properties, causal powers, and dispositions of the natural kinds of substances which happen to exist", remarking:
+Craig responds that causal laws are not physical laws, but unrestricted metaphysical truths that are not contingent upon the properties of natural objects, applying irrespective of temporality.
+Correspondingly, he distinguishes temporal priority from causal priority, determining that a cause can be both temporally simultaneous with and causally prior to the first moment of time.
+He writes:

-"The history of twentieth century astrophysical cosmology belies Morriston's claim that people have no strong intuitions about the need of a causal explanation of the origin of time and the universe."
+The history of twentieth century astrophysical cosmology belies Morriston's claim that people have no strong intuitions about the need of a causal explanation of the origin of time and the universe.